svenkubiak/mangooio/README.md

 mangoo I/O
 ================

-mangoo I/O is an Intuitive, Lightweight, High Performance Full Stack Java Web Framework.
+mangoo I/O is a Modern, Intuitive, Lightweight, High Performance Full Stack Java Web Framework.

 Development of mangoo I/O started in mid 2015 out of the interest on how difficult it would be to create an intuitive, developer friendly,